There are at present two prescription tablet treatments available to help smokers quit.

 Treatment then continues at this dose for a period of up to nine weeks.
 If successful, a prescriber may then choose to stop treatment or gradually reduce the dose after seven to nine weeks.

 Yes.
 Zyban is only available to buy in the UK after consultation with and approval from a doctor.
+You cannot buy this product from our online pharmacy service.

 Champix is also a tablet used in smoking cessation.
 It contains varenicline tartrate.